cavecomputing/SWEM-Beta/README.md

 ~~- **Email:** foundabug@swequestrian.com~~

 ~~When submitting an email, the issue title will be the subject of the email and the body will be the details in the actual issue.~~

-### Submitting a suggestion

-We are plenty open to suggestions!
-We want a seperate template for submitting suggestions though so we can keep them seperate from bugs.
-The template can be found at the bottom of the FAQ but please follow the naming convention.

-**title:** The **title** of the issue should begin with `[Suggestion]` ~~and if submitting over email this would be the subject.~~